dltorrise/Homework-3/README.md

   2. At least one character type must be selected
 - allows user to choose the generation criteria
 - copy code to their clipboard
+- local storage for value input into length (so it doesn't make you retype your preferred length after refreshing the page)

 ## Link and Screenshot